scriptogre/hypercore/design/08-ssg.md

 # Static Site Generation (SSG)

-HyperProse can work as a traditional web server, a static site generator, or a hybrid of both - just like Astro!
+Hyper can work as a traditional web server, a static site generator, or a hybrid of both - just like Astro!

 ---